Next class: April 2020 (4/3/20 to 5/16/20)

 - Meets the requirements for Los Angeles County DMH training and for National Peer Certification Training

 Peer Services 101, which includes seven days of instruction along with homework assignments and required self-help support group attendance, will be held Friday-Sat.
 April 3 &4, April 17 & 18, May 1& 2 and May 16, 2020.

 SHARE!
-Advanced Peer Specialist Training is a free training for people who are or would like to be peers in the mental health system.
+Advanced Peer Specialist Training is a free class for peers in the mental health system.
 It consists of three consecutive courses:

 - Peer Services 101